agrum/Ruhd/README.md

 3. Draw a tile from the deck, if the deck is not empty
 ## Scoring points
 1. One-side rule: If you placed your tile against no-more than 1 tile on the board, you score 1 point
-2. Diff-diff rule: If a side from the tile you placed touches a side of a different color, you score the number difference between those 2 tiles
+2. Diff-diff rule: If a side from the tile you placed touches a side of a different color, you score the number difference between those 2 tiles, the higest number minus the smallest number
 3. Same-same rule: If a side from the tile you placed touches a side of the same color and number, you score that number
 4. Pattern rule: If you created a recurring pattern of 3 or more colors or numbers in 1 direction, you score 2 points.
 Extending an existing patter doesn't grant points
 All the rules cummulate, and the pattern rule can trigger multiple times if more than 1 pattern was created.